jvpoulos/ga-lottery/README.md

 Reproduce figures, tables, and empirical estimates in "Wealth, Officeholding, and Elite Ideology in Antebellum Georgia."
-Data sources are described in the paper.
+Data sources are described in the <http://ssrn.com/abstract=2484037>  "paper".

 #Contents
 * `ga-lottery-online-appendix.pdf` is the Online Appendix